 And yes, even murdered, as we are in the United States.

 On July 19th, Adama Traore, a Black Muslim Frenchman, died on his 24th birthday in police custody.
 As I write this, the family still doesn’t have any concrete answers as to what happened during his transport.
 This is a tragedy that we are all too familiar with here in the US, but it is a pain that reverberates globally; the extinguishing of Black bodies with little disregard or concern for the communities that continue to sear with the remnants of that anguish.

 It is for those reasons that my cousin prays.
-She prays to get home in one piece.
 She prays to not run into law enforcement.
-She prays for her daughter to not have to recall her in memories before she should have to.
+She prays for her daughter to not have to recall these memories before she should have to.